 Each of these books is easy to understand yet provides a challenge for students, with weekly tests (both multiple choice and essay) as well as projects that can be done with each chapter.

 You can also purchase a teacher's manual and student workbook for each of the books in this series.
-The teacher's manual has answers to all of the chapter questions as well as the chapter tests and answers.
+The teacher's manual has answers to all of the chapter questions as well as the chapter tests and answers so I highly recommend that you get this book, too.

 We have not bought "The History of the Church" series.
 Instead, during that year, I have my student study Apologetics using a variety of sources we have accumulated over the years, such as books, audio tapes and pamphlets.